Summer in Edmonton sometimes bites

 Some 30 different species can be found around the city, each developing at different times during the summer.
 The good news is they have a lifespan of only a few weeks.
 The bad news?
 They can reproduce in six days, ensuring a steady supply of blood-sucking critters throughout the warm months.

 “Hot and wet generally equals more mosquitoes.”

-We talked to Peter Daly (Biological Sciences Technology ’03), a biological sciences technologist with the City of Edmonton, about what we can expect for mosquito numbers this summer and how to protect ourselves from being eaten alive.
+We talked to Peter Daly (Biological Sciences Technology – Renewable Resources ’03), a biological sciences technologist with the City of Edmonton, about how the mosquito season works and, most importantly, how to protect ourselves from being eaten alive.

 Are we seeing more mosquitoes during the daytime?